 Regular mammograms - the only test proven to significantly reduce the rate of death from breast cancer - are pivotal to detecting breast cancer early, when the disease is most treatable.

 As a national leader in the fight against breast cancer, Northside Hospital Cancer Institute supports the American College of Radiology (ACR) and the National Comprehensive Cancer Network (NCCN) recommendation for annual mammograms beginning at age 40.
-Because of their family history, genetic tendency or other risk factors, some women should be screened with a breast MRI in addition to mammography.
+Because of their family history, genetic tendency or other risk factors, some women should be screened earlier and may need different types of screening.
 Talk with your doctor about your personal and family history and whether you should have additional tests or should start screening for breast cancer at an earlier age.

 Northside Hospital provides comprehensive breast cancer screening and diagnostic services at convenient locations across Georgia, as well as through our Screen Atlanta Mobile Mammography van.

-Call 404-851-6577 to schedule an appointment for a breast cancer screening at one of our imaging center.
+Call 404-851-6577 to schedule an appointment for a breast cancer screening at one of our imaging centers.

 A specially equipped van, made possible through a generous grant from the Northside Hospital Atlanta Auxiliary, offers screening mammograms at various locations throughout Georgia communities.